 Letters from ex-partners may keep you stuck in your current relationship status.
 Shoes can keep you feeling like you’re moving rather than resting.
 Luggage might keep you on the go and never feeling quite at home.

-It’s time to clear out the space under your bed!
+It’s time to clear out the space under your bed.
 If possible, it’s recommended to have no storage at all under the bed.
-Then, the qi (life force energy) can flow freely all around and heal you while you’re sleeping.
-If you must utilize it for some kind of storage, stick to soft, sleep-related items like linens, blankets, and pillows.Continue to 5 of 10 below.
+Then, the qi (life force energy) can flow freely all around and rejuvenate you while you’re sleeping.
+If you must utilize it for some kind of storage, stick to soft, sleep-related items like linens, blankets, and pillows.

-Reduce EMFs in the Bedroom
+Reduce Electronics in the Bedroom

-Set Up a Pair of Nightstands
+Set up a Pair of Nightstands

 They don't have to match, but rather they should be complementary and balanced.
-It helps create space and harmony for you and your relationship.Continue to 7 of 10 below.
+It helps create space and harmony for you and your relationship.

 Incorporate Feng Shui-Friendly Colors

 Most importantly, sense and pay attention to what colors you’re attracted to.
-Sometimes we know exactly what we need if we just listen.Continue to 8 of 10 below.
+Sometimes we know exactly what we need if we just listen.